abpframework/abp/docs/en/Community-Articles/2023-04-15-Converting-Create-Edit-Modal-To-Page/POST.md

 ```

-You can check the following commit for details: https://github.com/abpframework/abp-samples/commit/351ad5e093036702edbb15169968935496afea0e
+You can check the following commit for more details: https://github.com/abpframework/abp-samples/commit/351ad5e093036702edbb15169968935496afea0e